Employee Engagement: Best Practices for Layoff Communications

 Plan ahead for your reduction-in-force communications.

-Add all of this up, and you can see why your old RIF communications playbook might need some updating.
-So, as you’re adjusting your communication strategy to ensure you maintain employee engagement after layoffs, here are some suggestions:
+As you’re thinking through your communication strategy to ensure you maintain employee engagement after layoffs, here are some suggestions:

 • Decide whether to foreshadow.
-This goes back to your company culture – if yours came out of the pandemic stronger and your employees are receptive to change, foreshadowing can help lessen the blow and meet the desire for higher transparency.
+This depends on your company culture – if your employees are receptive to change, foreshadowing can help lessen the blow and meet the desire for higher transparency.
 If not, foreshadowing could just serve to increase the anxiety and frustration.

 • Make layoffs part of the long-term vision.
-After the chaos of the last two years, these layoffs can’t just be about cost-cutting and profitability, which sounds short sighted and insufficient.
+Layoffs can’t just be about cost-cutting and profitability, which sounds short-sighted and insufficient.
 There needs to be a bigger narrative – one that explains why this is a strategic business decision and includes a “so we can…” component, as in: “We need to reduce our costs and return to profitability so we can invest in XYZ to meet needs A, B and C of our customers and employees.”
 These layoffs need to be seen as required near-term changes to help achieve a long-term plan.

 • Be more empathetic in every communication.
-Layoffs will be particularly tough now after everything employees have been through, and especially without the pandemic’s extended unemployment benefits.
-Be authentic in your acknowledgment of how tough this situation is, and show that you truly care and understand how they’re feeling – both those who are leaving and those who are staying.
+Layoffs are tough no matter how necessary.
+Be authentic in your acknowledgment of how hard this situation is, and show that you truly care about employees –those who are leaving and those who are staying.
 The latter will need to understand why and how this decision was made, and feel confident in the future of the company.

 • Listen to employees.
-Make sure you’re keeping an ear tuned to those new digital watercoolers, in addition to usual office chatter, so you can address employee fears and concerns before they become bigger issues.
-As mentioned, it’s a job seeker’s market right now, and the last thing you want is to lose more employees – by their own choice.
-This is particularly important if you're a company with a lot of non-desk workers, who likely have different communication needs, preferences and challenges that will impact their engagement.
+Be sure to address employee fears and concerns before they become bigger issues.
+The last thing you want is to lose employees by their own choice.
+And if you're a company with a lot of non-desk workers, be mindful of their different communication needs, preferences and challenges that may impact their engagement.

-Letting people go is never easy, but the right communication strategy can make a difference and allow you to maintain employee engagement after layoffs.
+Letting people go is never easy, but the right communication strategy can make all the difference.
 If you’re facing difficult employee decisions and would like support communicating them, Padilla can help.

 RELATED Posts